mozilla/addons-server/docs/topics/api/abuse.rst

 .. http:post:: /api/v5/abuse/report/addon/

-    :<json string addon: The id, slug, or guid of the add-on to report for abuse (required).
+    :<json string|int addon: The id, slug, or guid of the add-on to report for abuse (required).
     :<json string message: The body/content of the abuse report (required).
     :<json string|null report_entry_point: The report entry point.
 The accepted values are documented in the :ref:`table below <abuse-report_entry_point-parameter>`.
     :<json string|null addon_install_method: The add-on install method.
 The accepted values are documented in the :ref:`table below <abuse-addon_install_method-parameter>`.